Extenuating Circumstances (Taught Programmes) - 2022/23

 Student Life advisors may be able to provide helpful evidence relating to non-medical aspects of a student’s life, which may be impacting their ability to study such as issues with accommodation, police matters.

-Reasonable adjustments requesting that extensions are considered sympathetically must be supported by additional evidence from Student Support Services if an extension for more than 5 working days is requested.
+Reasonable adjustments requesting that extensions are considered sympathetically must be supported by additional evidence from Student Support Services if an extension for more than 7 calendar days is requested.

 Failure attributable to a UEA system including eVision or third party provider such as Blackboard and Turnitin, at the point of submission of coursework or during an event assessment such as an examination or course test